-An illustration of how this type of island project can be used to narrow the river channel is shown below.
+An illustration of how this type of island project narrows the river channel is shown below.

 Construction consisted of dredging the river’s channel between Bayha and Wright islands and the south bank of the river, and narrowing the channel by creating additional wetlands around the islands.
 Construction was completed in 2016.
-Idaho Power and The Freshwater Trust have continued to work on the island, planting additional and installing temporary seasonal irrigation to help the new plants become established.
-We will continue monitoring plant and river conditions.
+Idaho Power and The Freshwater Trust continued to work on the island, additional plants and installing temporary seasonal irrigation to help the new plants become established.